jamsyoung/casperjs-test-sandbox/README.md

 - detect-javascript-errors.js - This is a simple script to query a url and check if there are any javascript errors returned.

+- googlelinks.js - This is the quickstart on the CasperJS site.

 ## References
 - [http://casperjs.org][0]